alphastrata/foxtrot/examples/thumbnailer/README.md

 A custom thumbnailer for STEP files on Linux, designed to integrate with file managers that adhere to the freedesktop.org thumbnailing standard.

-## 1. Installation

-`step_thumbnailer` is a Rust binary that can be easily installed using `cargo`, the Rust package manager.

 ### Prerequisites